conda/conda-dot-org/learn/specifications/exchange/text-spec.md

 Some conda clients tend to include a comment line specifying the platform the file was written for.
 This line often follows the syntax `# platform: {SUBDIR}`, where `{SUBDIR}` is a platform identifier like `linux-64` or `osx-arm64`.
 Other field comments like the version of the generator tool may be found, such as `# conda version: 24.11.0`.
 These lines are not required, but implementers might choose to parse them if found for logging or verification purposes.

-There are two flavors of this input file: explicit and not explicit.
+There are two flavors of this input file: explicit and non-explicit.

 ### Explicit input files